 - Work at Height Regulations 2005

-We offer a CDM Awareness training course to help you understand the CDM regulations and your responsibility in following the legislation.
-Our expert training covers critical elements of the CDM regulations, how to put together a pre-construction plan and duty holders’ legal responsibilities.
+Created by our health and safety consultants, our CDM Awareness training course helps you understand the CDM regs 2015 in detail, how to put together a pre-construction plan and duty holders’ legal responsibilities.